Updated May 2026

 Oregon’s SB 1501 authorizes $365 million in state bonds (with total debt service of $531–$623 million over 20 years) to renovate the Moda Center.
 Combined with the City of Portland’s roughly $400 million commitment and Multnomah County’s $88 million pledge, the total public investment exceeds $1 billion in nominal terms.
 Tom Dundon, who is acquiring the Portland Trail Blazers for $4.25 billion, is not expected to contribute any private capital toward the renovation.

-The bill passed the Oregon Senate 24–6 on March 4, 2026, and is expected to pass the House before the session ends March 8.
-Once the state's enabling legislation is signed, the critical question shifts to the City of Portland: how does the city, as the owner of the Moda Center, negotiate its $400 million contribution and the lease terms on a building it owns?
+The bill passed the Oregon Senate 24–6 on March 4, 2026, and the House 42–14 on March 6, 2026.
+The critical question now falls to the City of Portland: how does the city, as the owner of the Moda Center, negotiate its $400 million contribution and the lease terms on a building it owns?

 This report presents three findings.
 First, the claimed $670 million in annual economic impact substantially overstates the net benefit to Portland and Oregon.
 The actual net new economic activity attributable to the renovation subsidy—as opposed to the Blazers’ presence, which would exist regardless of who funds the renovation—is far smaller.
 Second, the renovation is profitable for Dundon even if he pays for it entirely himself; every public dollar is pure surplus transferred to the ownership group, and the relocation threat is not credible.
 Third, several elements of the deal are genuinely reasonable, including the 20-year lease, cost overrun protections, and the state’s co-ownership stake.